 Durable Medical Equipment (or DME) is a term used to describe non-disposable devices in the home that assist someone living with a medical condition.
 Wheelchairs, glucose monitors, and CPAP machines are frequently prescribed DME.
-Keep reading to learn more about the different kinds home equipment prescribed and the financing options available.
+Keep reading to learn more about the different kinds of home equipment prescribed and the financing options available.

 Types of home equipment